karthick0403/M1_Marksheet_Utility/1_Requirements/README.md

      It is used for all colleges and school for calculating marks.
 ## who will benefit ?
     All school and colleges will benefit for calculating percentages and marks in easy way.
+## When
+   User can be used when the exam and paper valuation is over.
+## What
+   Marksheet sheet generation system,user can calculaate student subject mark,grades,percentage,pass or fail using this system
 ## how does this work ?
    Enter all subject marks while asking and it will display percentage ,grades and detail of the student